Visiting Elective for URiM Students

 The School of Medicine at Case Western Reserve University requires all visiting medical students to have valid personal health insurance, whether through their medical school or via personal coverage.
 University Hospitals Case Western Reserve University does not provide personal health insurance for visiting medical students.

-Visiting David Satcher Clerks must submit verification of completion of the following immunizations:
+Visiting David Satcher Acting Interns must submit verification of completion of the following immunizations:

 - Hepatitis B: series of three doses; serology, if available.

 - Measles, mumps and rubella.
 Immunization or titer, in the case of measles, if the application had the disease, a doctor's signature is required to confirm office record.